SwagOtaku/plugin.video.kaito/README.md

 - Widgets: No information shows during the playback

 **_Optional_**:
-- Embeds: A Setting catagory to sort your embeds.
+- Embeds: A Setting catagory to sort your embeds
 - Want to have a Set Viewtypes options for Menu View, Anime Viewm, Episode View

 ## Help needed with maintaining